 The dances that are generally held at Tintic High School include either recorded music or live groups.
 Dances are usually held between 8:30 and 11:00p.m. unless special arrangements have been made.
 Doors will be locked at 10:00p.m.
-Attendance by non-resident students and all adults will be evaluated individually.
+Attendance by non-resident students and all adults will be evaluated on an individual basis.